 $ sudo apt update $ sudo apt install default - jdk

-Step 1: Download the Kafka binary files from official website like Download from apache website.
+Step 1: Download the Kafka binary files from official websites like Download from the apache website.

 Step 2: Extract the tarball using the below command:

 Step 3: After extraction, we see Kafka directory

 Step 4: Update the KAFKA_HOME & PATH variable in bashrc file

 export KAFKA_HOME = /home/your_path/INSTALL/kafka_2.12-0.10.1.1 export PATH=$PATH:$KAFKA_HOME/bin

 Step 5: Ater bashrc changes, open a new terminal and check the bashrc changes using below command: